 To check and compare timetables, fares and to buy your travel tickets in advance please visit this website.

 The capital of Lombardy is served by 3 airports which ensure daily domestic and international connections.

 This is the biggest in northern Italy and it is situated 49 Km northwest of central Milan.
 In its 2 terminals operate both low cost airlines (especially Easyjet) and traditional ones.

 To travel between Malpensa Airport and Milan city centre you have two opportunities.
 The Malpensa Express is a rail link service from T1 and T2 to Milan Central Station via Cadorna and Porta Garibaldi train stations.
 Journey time is around 50 minutes.

 Otherwise, shuttle bus services run between the 2 terminals and Milan Central Station every 20-30’ and travel time is about one hour.
 You can buy your ticket here, it is valid for any ride on the day booked whilst free cancellation is available up to 24 hours in advance.
-For all details check this page.

 This is the Milan city airport, located just 7 Km east of the centre.
 It is mainly used for domestic and european traffic with flights operated by several national airlines.

 You can easily get to Linate Airport taking the urban bus n.
 73 from Duomo or by shuttle bus services from Milan Central Station.